-This year, for the first time, we decided to put together an annual Impact Report summarizing some of the many ways we commit to the greater good of our communities and work toward a healthier world.
+This year, for the first time, we decided to put together an annual Impact Report and Impact Metrics summarizing some of the many ways we commit to the greater good of our communities and work toward a healthier world.
 It’s a detailed report that we’ve thankfully managed to keep succinct.
 With it, we take stock and shine a light on our B Corporation status along with all of the diverse actions we took in 2019 to strengthen and support our mission.
 From here on out, we’ll put one of these together every year.
 It’s simply another way for us to stay actively engaged and focused on our commitments and our beloved communities.

 It requires a lot of energy to keep all of our local, peak-season goodness fresh so we take electricity usage seriously.
 We’re constantly surveying how to use less and we purchase a portion of our electricity through renewable energy credits.
 Energy-saving cooler doors keep our cold case and frozen products at optimal temperatures with minimal energy.
 And motion sensor lighting on all of our frozen cases dramatically cuts down on usage.

 Many of our stores have been built to LEED standards and have Monterey Bay Green Business certification uniting them in green solidarity.
 Beyond that, there are a whole bunch of day-to-day efforts and decisions that have an impact.
 To start, we’ve replaced many of our ice tables and cases to lessen water usage.
 We also have bulk water machines in all of our stores to keep you and yours hydrated without the waste of single-use plastics.

 Speaking of plastic, we’ve replaced plastic straws store-wide at all locations with eco-friendly paper ones.
 And all of our stores also have food scraps composting programs that divert and make use of food waste.